Breaking Reversibility Accelerates Langevin Dynamics for Global Non-Convex Optimization: Introduction

-where $(\xi_k)_{k\geq 0}$ is a sequence of i.i.d standard Gaussian random vectors in $\mathbb{R}^d$.
+where $\psi_{0}(t)=e^{-\gamma t}$ and $\psi_{k+1}(t)=\int_{0}^{t}\psi_{k}(s)ds$ for every $k\geq 0$.
 Recent work \cite{GGZ} showed that ULD admits better non-asymptotic performance guarantees compared to known guarantees for LD in the context of non-convex optimization when the objective satisfies a dissipativity condition.
-Recent work also showed that ULD or alternative discretizations of the underdamped diffusion can sample from the Gibbs distribution more efficiently than LD when $F$ is globally strongly convex \cite{Cheng,dalalyan2018kinetic,Mangoubi-Smith17} or strongly convex outside a compact set \cite{cheng-nonconvex}.
+Recent work also showed that ULD or alternative discretizations of the underdamped diffusion can sample from the Gibbs distribution more efficiently than LD when $F$ is globally strongly convex (see e.g. \cite{Cheng,dalalyan2018kinetic,Mangoubi-Smith17}) or strongly convex outside a compact set (see e.g. \cite{cheng-nonconvex}).

-The second variant of overdamped Langevin involves adding a drift term to make the dynamics non-reversible:
+The second non-reversible variant of overdamped Langevin involves adding a drift term: